egelja/griffinbot/README.md

 ## About <a name = "about"></a>

-This is s a Discord bot for the Roycemore Discord server.
-It is a game bot made from submitted community bots.
+This is a Discord bot for the Roycemore Discord server.
+It is a game bot made from submitted community bots and games.

 ## Getting Started <a name = "getting-started"></a>